aakashnath/cloud-kitchen-food-delivery-management-system/README.md

 ---

-# 🙏 Acknowledgement

-**Project Guide**

-Mr. Amitava Chatterjee

-**Organization**

-Anudip Foundation – Centre of Excellence

----

 # ⭐ Support

-If you found this project useful, please consider giving it a **⭐ Star** on GitHub.
+If you found this project useful, please consider giving it a ⭐ on GitHub.

-It helps motivate future development and supports the project.

 ---